terrastruct/text-to-diagram-site/README.md

 *Full disclosure: This is created and maintained by Terrastruct.
-We created D2, and it's in our interest to provide anyone evaluating us with an objective comparison against others in the space.
+We created D2, and it's in our interest to provide anyone evaluating us with an objective comparison against alternatives.
 The only favor granted to D2 is that it shows up as the first comparison.
-We welcome contributions, and if any examples potentially make D2 look bad, we will include them without bias (and then furiously improve D2 so the example looks better, a right other tools have as well).*
+We welcome contributions.
+Even ones that make D2 look bad (it'll be motivation for us to patch it!).*

 ### Currently supported comparisons